jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But lawsuits, lobbying, and other techniques take time and money.
 It's better for the antagonists if Main Street's love of majic is misdirected for the continued enjoyment of old technology.

 For example, muscle cars kept customers away from electric cars with techniques like mass advertising, fancy auto shows, and spectacular chromes plated V8 power!
 Electric vehicles like Tesla's are a new and better tool because they have far fewer parts and can be fueled using renewable energy.
-With a Tesla Solar Roof, player gods can even fuel their own vehicles.
+With a solar roof, player gods can even fuel their own vehicles.

 But because of intense marketing and muscle car culture in general, most Americans didn't (and sometimes still don't) see the majical potential of electric vehicles.
 Which is why I call anti-evolution persuasion techniques dark majic.

 Dark majic is the spectacle that surrounds today's Industrial Age tools.
-Soda marketing campaigns and credit card rewards are easy examples.
+Soda marketing campaigns and credit card reward programs are easy examples.
 This fake majic is insidious.
 It gives people the joy of learning about technology but doesn't upgrade their cyborgology.
 Like a corrupted rule book, dark majic stalls our society in the game of civilization.

 To destroy the Death Star Stargazer, we have to first remove the dark majic masks antagonists work so hard to put on us.

 **Dark majic**: Methods and techniques used to keep a person using an old tool.
-Mass marketing campaigns are an easy example.
 Dark majic gives regular people a false sense of joy and accomplishment, so they don't upgrade their cyborgology and become player gods.
 A dark majician tricks people into being extras.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/HarmlessBlueFanworms' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>